smazzin/elevateheating/content/air-conditioning.md

 ---
 title: Air Conditioning Services in Hillsboro, OR
+pagetitle: Air Conditioning Services in Hillsboro, OR
 description: Elevate offers AC and HVAC services, including installations, repair, and maintenance in Hillsboro, OR areas.
 Call us today to schedule.
+image: /images/air-conditioner.jpg
 layout: serviceArea
 ---

-# Air Conditioning Services
+## Get Your Air Conditioner Serviced Today

-Elevate Heating & Cooling provides you with air conditioning services in Beaverton/Hillsboro area including new system installs, maintenance, repairs, replacements and more.
+Elevate Heating & Cooling provides you with air conditioning services in the Hillsboro area including new system installs, maintenance, repairs, replacements and more.

-Give us a call and let Elevate Heating & Cooling take care of your home air conditioning needs.

-We offer a variety of AC / air conditioning and HVAC services including:
+When you're suddenly faced with air conditioning problems on a hot day, you need a reliable HVAC contractor to help you get your system back up and running.
+At Elevate Heating & Cooling, we offer a full range of air conditioning services to keep your home cool and comfortable all summer long.

 - [Air Conditioning Installation & Replacements](../ac-installation/)
 - [Heat Pumps](../heat-pumps/)/Mini Split Systems